Skratti/The-Book/Installation.md

 * In addition, the database contains views which are mostly used fetching the data, and procedures called to write the data.

 In the solution explorer, under the EmpiresInSpaceDatabase project, open the file "00 CreateDameDB.sql".
 There are some instructions at the top.
 Since you're using the visual studio (another alternative would be the sql sever management studio), the name of your local sql server is shown in the sql explorer, it is probably "(localdb)\MSSQLLocalDB".
 Copy that into the sql script.
-The database name is Andromeda, and the file location is the one of your GitHub repository\sql\
+The database name is Andromeda, and the file location is the one of your GitHub repository\Database\
 These information are needed when the script is running, but one also has to provide a database connection to give the context where the script is executed.
 That is done in the project properties of the EmpiresInSpaceDatabase project.
 Rightclick it, and select Properties and the Debug.
 Click "Edit" at "Target Connection String" and select your server and database.

 In case that you're opening the script from outside the project:  use the toolbar just above the text.
 There is a small "connect" button - click it and connect to your server and the Andromeda database.